GETobjects/GETobjects/org/getobjects/jsapp/README.txt

 Go JavaScript Applications
 ==========================

 OK, so this kinda works now.
-This package lets you write JOPE applications in JavaScript, w/o the need to compile any Java code.
+This package lets you write Go applications in JavaScript, w/o the need to compile any Java code.
 To do so, it uses the Rhino JavaScript interpreter provided by the Mozilla project.

-Since Rhino can access all Java classes you can reuse all classes from JOPE, even other Java JAR packages.
+Since Rhino can access all Java classes you can reuse all classes from Go, even other Java JAR packages.
 But there are a few limitations, eg you cannot subclass Java classes in Rhino.

-Hence this 'jsapp' package provides the necessary hooks and JOPE subclasses to allow scripted applications.
+Hence this 'jsapp' package provides the necessary hooks and Go subclasses to allow scripted applications.